macbarnes04/excel-checker/README.md

 ## ✅ Features / What it checks

 1. **Formula similarity**
    - Detects submissions with highly similar formulas (>90% similarity by default).
+   - Detects submissions that are highly similar **relative to the rest of the class**
    - Flags potential copying between students.

 2. **Text similarity**